 Criminal Convictions Data

-If we obtain criminal convictions data about you after you have been accepted as an NHS Volunteer Responder (e.g. if you respond to a recruitment drive for CRV+ volunteers) we may use such criminal convictions data to assess your general suitability as an NHS Volunteer Responder (which could result in your role as an NHS Volunteer Responder being terminated).
-Where we use criminal convictions data for this purpose we will: (i) do so in accordance with internal guidelines based on best practice relating to the rehabilitation of offenders and (ii) rely on a condition under UK data protection law which allows us to process criminal convictions data where this is necessary for safeguarding purposes.
+It is also possible that we may obtain criminal convictions data about you after you have been accepted as an NHS Volunteer Responder (e.g. if you respond to a new recruitment drive for Community Response Plus Volunteers).
+If so, we may use such criminal convictions data to assess your general suitability as an NHS Volunteer Responder (which could result in your role as an NHS Volunteer Responder being terminated).
+Where we use criminal convictions data for this purpose, we will again do so in accordance with our internal guidance which reflects best practice relating to the rehabilitation of offenders.

 We are required to have ‘appropriate policy document’ in relation to our processing of criminal convictions data.
 If you would like to see a copy of our appropriate policy document, please contact us.

 We will only use your personal data (i.e. your name, telephone number, email address and/or postal address) to communicate with you about other volunteering opportunities with Royal Voluntary Service if you have given us your express consent to do so (for example, if you agreed to this at the time you applied to become an NHS Volunteer Responder or if, at the end of the Scheme, you give us permission to provide you with information about our other volunteering roles).

 As a general rule, we will not share your personal data with other organisations for promotional or marketing purposes or contact you with promotional information about other organisations.
 However, when applying to become an NHS Volunteer Responders, some individuals will have been asked:

 - If they consent to Royal Voluntary Service contacting them about other volunteering opportunities with NHSE; and

 - If they consent to GoodSAM contacting them about becoming a GoodSAM cardiac volunteer responder.